-..1.
+2.4.1.
 Analysis of videorecorded classroom dialogue

+As explained in Section 1.4., the context of this investigation was considered to be unique.
 For this reason, a deductive approach to the analysis that would involve the application of coding categories from existing tools (such as SEDA) was deemed unsuited for our purposes, as it could have restricted our findings.
 As Mercer (2004) puts it, ‘reduc[ing] the data of conversation to a categorical tally […] could not maintain the crucial involvement with the contextualised, dynamic nature of talk’ (146).
 Instead, an inductive approach was deemed more suited, as it would allow for possible particularities from this context to emerge.
 Specifically, an “open coding” approach, or as Charmaz (2006) names it an “initial coding” approach, was used.
-The aim of this approach is ‘to remain open to all possible theoretical directions indicated by your readings of the data’ (Charmaz 2006, 46), while following ‘some recommended general guidelines’ (Saldaa 2013, 100).
-In the cases of the present study, the guidelines referred to by Saldaa (2013) consist of the features of productive dialogue already discussed in the literature.
+The aim of this approach is ‘to remain open to all possible theoretical directions indicated by your readings of the data’ (Charmaz 2006, 46), while following ‘some recommended general guidelines’ (Saldaña 2013, 100).
+In the cases of the present study, the guidelines referred to by Saldaña (2013) consist of the features of productive dialogue already discussed in the literature.
+It is important to note that although this approach includes the word ‘coding’, we did not use coding in its strict sense, namely developing a coding scheme bottom-up and applying the codes to the data.
+Our aim was to provide a characterisation of the data and specifically characterise each turn of the interaction in order to understand the whole in a deeper sense.

 Using this overall approach, a “Socio-cultural Discourse Analysis” (SCDA) typology (Mercer 2004) was used.
 This methodology ‘focuses on the use of language as a social mode of thinking’ (Mercer 2004, 137).
 In particular, it studies language as a tool for ‘constructing knowledge, creating joint understanding and tackling problems collaboratively’ (Mercer 2004: 137).
 It captures, therefore, the way a group ‘interthinks’ (Mercer 2000) when interacting.
 People in groups do not just talk to each other; they ‘use language to combine their intellectual resources in the pursuit of a common task’ (Mercer 2004, 139).
 SCDA, therefore, differs from linguistic discourse analysis in that it is ‘less focused on language itself and more on its functions for the pursuit of joint intellectual activity’ (Mercer 2004, 141).

 Our own open coding analysis, therefore, focused on the function (as referred to in SCDA) that each speaker turn had; in other words, the effect of each turn on the trajectory of dialogue.
 It is worth distinguishing here between features that support the creation of a dialogic environment and contributions that steer dialogue towards a shared learning experience.
 Analysing teacher-teacher dialogues, Authors (2016) call the former supportive moves and the latter dialogic moves.
 Supportive moves are ‘interactional cues […] which could be found in either physically (e.g. nodding) or verbally (e.g. minimal responses)’ (Authors 2016, 562).
-The functional analysis discussed here, therefore, would focus on dialogic moves because these are the ones that have a function in terms taking the joint thinking forward.
+The functional analysis discussed here, therefore, would focus on dialogic moves because these are the ones that have a function in terms of taking the joint thinking forward.
 Supportive moves will be discussed in the findings, but not as part of the functional analysis.
-While we do not follow a specific coding scheme, features of exploratory talk, as described in Section .1., offered a useful ‘frame for reference’ (Mercer 2004, 146).
+While we do not follow a specific coding scheme, features of exploratory talk, as described in Section 1.1., offered a useful ‘frame for reference’ (Mercer 2004, 146).
 Those included critical engagement with ideas (e.g. challenging), building on each others’ ideas, justifying ideas and reaching agreement (Mercer 2000).